-FS 1521 Driver Operator IV / 1 credit (1 lec.)
+FS 1521 Driver Operator IV

 This course introduces participants to the knowledge and skills called for in NFPA 1002 in the subject areas of Operating Pumps, Relay Pumping, and Apparatus Testing.
 There will be both classroom and "hands-on" application.
 Student will practice various pumping evolutions and testing fire apparatus.